surajiitd/Smart-Draw/README.md

 ### Usage

 - #### Training Model
-	we are training our model then using the trained model named "conv_95.5.h5" to predict the result.
+	We are training our model, then using the trained model named "conv_95.5.h5" to predict the result.
 	Google colab's link: https://colab.research.google.com/drive/1QbQJlLidgOe_bKuqE65CoYDcKA7L0klL
   ```
   - python train.py